TeamLe-Shop/zordzman-plus-plus/README.md

 Contributing
 ============

 Anyone is welcome to contribute!
-Just make sure to read [CONTRIBUTING.md](CONTRIBUTING.md) before doing so!
+(Apart from gatsan lil) Just make sure to read [CONTRIBUTING.md](CONTRIBUTING.md) before doing so!

 We'll try our best to make collaborating on Zordzman with any OS a good experience!